How To Diagnose A Soft Brake Pedal On A Car

 Whenever you’re driving, it’s always important to be aware of any warning lights on your car’s dashboard.
 One such indicator is for your braking system.

 If the brake warning light goes on, it usually means something isn’t right with your brakes.
-It could mean that the parking brake is engaged or that the brake fluid level is low.
+It could mean the parking brake is engaged or the brake fluid level is low.
 In either case, it should be taken seriously and dealt with immediately.

 An illuminated brake warning light could also indicate a problem with your brake fluid pressure.
 This issue can prevent the brakes from functioning correctly when you try to stop.